 In order for a system to exhibit autonomy and determine its own internal state, it must be able to sense its environment.
 For robotic systems, this level of sensing is important for the same reasons that exteroceptive senses (sight, sound, etc.), and proprioceptive senses (ability to know where our limbs are and what they are doing without directly observing them) are important for human beings—they enable us to perceive the world around us.

 Actuation is the means by which machines interact with the physical world.
 For human beings, this mainly refers to our limbs and, in particular, our hands.
 Machines, however, are not limited to manipulation.
 Almost anything that has an effect on the physical world can be made into an actuator.
 Actuation techniques include electric, hydraulic (compressed fluid), mechanical, and pneumatic (compressed air).

 Robotics and automated systems are made up of many components (sensors, actuators, and computational units), which can be distributed over large spaces.
 Integration consists of architecting a system to determine how components work together to achieve a defined objective in a robust, high-performance, and cost-efficient way.

-Traditionally, things are built either by assembling separate parts together or by removing material from a larger work-piece.
-3D printing (also called “additive manufacturing”) adds yet another way of building by depositing different types of materials where they are needed.
+Traditionally, things are built either by assembling separate parts together or by removing material from a larger workpiece.
+3D printing (also called “additive manufacturing”) is another way of building by depositing different types of materials.
 One of the primary benefits of 3D printing is the potential for customization that is not economically feasible with traditional techniques.

 The ROBO Global Index includes more than 80 robotics and automation stocks across 11 subsectors in over 14 countries.
 The Index is built to minimize risk by limiting reliance on the largest-cap players, and it is carefully structured to capture the growth of rapidly developing robotics and automation companies around the globe.